StavrosOrf/EV2Gym/README.md

 - [ ] Ask about charging and discharging speed of the EVs (how much power can they charge and discharge), from the perspective of EVs and EV chargers.
 - [ ] Complete the simulate_grid functionality of the EVsSimulator package
 - [ ] Develop a visual interface for charging stations and EVs (with small battery icons for each car showing the level. also showing the connectivity to transformers, etc.)
+- [ ] Add more plot visualizations for the simulation about EV such as charging cycles, etc.

 ## Future Ideas